anshuman64/postcard-mobile/README.md

 Note: If you want to test the signed release APK, run ````react-native run-android --variant=release````

 ### Full Release - iOS
-0. Set Build Configuration to Release in Product > Scheme > Edit Scheme
 1. Increment Version and Build in XCode
 2. Change CodePush deployment key from Staging to Production
 ````